AguaClara/floc_app/README.md

 1. Train new members on Github, OpenCV and Aguaclara Safety.
 2. Get familiar with scripts written spring semester.
 3. Use sample images to test code and search for bugs.
-4. Continue working on OpenCV code.
+4. Fix gaps in flocs that are in focus.
+5. Create script that can size in focus flocs
+6. Test field of vision for camera.

 ### Calendar:
 Lab times/meetings assigned to T/R 1:25-2:30 along with time put in outside of lab.

 Week 1: Meet new members, start to look over research from previous semesters.
-Week 2: TBD
-Week 3-5: TBD
+Week 2: Get familiar with open CV, start to create tutorials for following semesters.
+Week 3-5: Work on old code.
+Fix gaps in flocs.
+Eventually size flocs.
 Week 6: TBD
 Week 7: TBD
 Week 8-9: TBD